pnp/powershell/documentation/Add-PnPPlannerTask.md

 ## PARAMETERS

 ### -Bucket
-Specify the name or id of planner bucket to add the task too
+Specify the name or id of the planner bucket to add the task too

 ```yaml
 Type: PlannerBucketPipeBind